-Liberal Arts continues to be the most popular major amongst Maui Community College, Molokai students.
+Liberal Arts continues to be the most popular major amongst UH Maui College, Molokai students.
 This alludes to the fact that many students are preparing themselves for higher educational opportunities.
 This idea is further supported by the growing number of distance education students enrolled in four year programs throughout the UH System.
+The steady growth of the liberal arts program propels much of the curriculum planning to circulate around the needs of these students.

 The significant numbers of Human Services majors in the 2006-2007 academic year was due to many needing associate degrees as part of the No Child Left Behind Act.
 The decline in majors in subsequent years shows that their needs were met.
-The number of Nurse Aide majors declined in Spring 2008 and 2009 due to the fact that a double section of Nurse Aide Training was offered in Spring 2007.
-Single sections with a maximum of ten students have and will continue to be scheduled in upcoming semesters.
-In addition, many students participating in Nurse Aide Training have listed their major as Liberal Arts because they plan to further their education after earning their certification or because they cannot receive financial aid as a Nurse Aide Training major.
+The number of Nurse Aide majors has been declining due to the fact that many students have listed their major as Liberal Arts because they plan to further their education after earning their certification, or because they cannot receive financial aid assistance as a Nurse Aide Training major.